 Catherine, either out of jealousy or truly, did not think Paul was fit to govern, so she named Alexander as her heir.
 But when Catherine died, Paul seized the throne.
 A bad move, as it turned out, because he was killed five years later.

-13. Which Royal Families descend from Catherine the Great?
+13. The modern Royal Families that descend from Catherine the Great

 England: Queen Elizabeth’s husband, Prince Philip, descends from her.
 Therefore, so do Prince Charles and his sons William and Harry.